During a HomeBuyer Survey our surveyors will follow the trail of suspicion and report on any defects found.

 The RICS* Homebuyers Survey is a brief report designed by the RICS* in conjunction with the Consumer’s Association with you, the ‘homebuyer’ in mind.
 A Homebuyer Survey nicely draws together advice in a concise way that doesn’t leave you reading pages of technical data unsure which bits are relevant.

 The inspection, which will be carried out by a Chartered Surveyor lasts between 2-4 hours.
 Whilst on site the Chartered Surveyor will inspect all structural elements of the building from the roof to the drains.* Whilst the Surveyor will not be able to open up concealed parts of the property, move furniture or carpets he or she will be trained to follow the trail of suspicion, to look for signs and suggest further investigation if he or she has concerns.

-What is rather nice about a Homebuyer Survey is that the written report highlights matters that need attention by putting them as ACTION bullet points, with advice on what and who should be able to help.
+What is rather nice about a Homebuyer Survey is that the written report highlights matters that need attention by putting them as ACTION bullet points.
 The Homebuyer Surveyor’s brief is to make an assessment of any defects which are either ‘serious’ requiring urgent action or ‘need action but not serious’ thus allowing the homebuyer to make an informed decision on whether to go ahead with buying the property.

 How to read a Homebuyer Survey

 Homebuyer Surveys come with or without a valuation and are suitable for flats and houses where the property is of an age and condition that you don’t suspect or have significant concerns.
 A Homebuyer Survey is not designed for properties where you are requiring advice on alterations or wanting a specification or list of repairs for a builder to attend to.
 If you want this type of advice you will need a Building Survey instead. (*drains inspection is only part of a Homebuyer Survey for houses)